My Programme for Children or Families

 Give fussy eaters food that looks appealing- Showing children food before they try and offering if a few times without pushing it on them can help them to make a transition to trying it at some point.

-Choose your battles carefully about food.
+Choose your battles carefully.
 Never force feed children.
 They come round their own time.

-Here is a recent article I wrote called Raising Healthy Kids.
-The other 2 links can be helpful for futher information on health and nutrition for children.
+Here is a few of the article I have written .
+Raising Healthy Kids.
+The other 2 links can be helpful for further information on health and nutrition for children.